centreon/centreon/centreon-gorgone/docs/guide.md

     [KEY] [HOSTNAME] [symmetric key]
     ```

-4. Client: uncrypts the Server message with its private key.
+4. Client: uncrypts the server message with its private key.
-5. Client and Server uses the symmetric key to dialog.
+5. Client and Server uses the symmetric key+hex encoding to dialog.

 The server keeps sessions for 24 hours since the last message of the client.